Abaid77/Finance_Manager/planning/UserStories.md

 Customer:

 1. Customer is greeted with a intro screen explaining the process.
 2. Customer is taken through the products, given a pitch and has the option to buy.
 The monthly or bi-weekly payment will adjust based on what the customer adds.
+The products are:

 - Warranty (Given options for years/kms and coverage)
 - Vehicle protections: